Crock-pot Chicken Stock or Broth

 6. Strain, discard vegetables, and store in glass jars.
 I freeze mine with no issues-just make sure you leave at least an inch of space at the top for expansion purposes.

-The Verdict: I have done this using turkey also.
-It is really so easy to do.
+The Verdict: It is really so easy to do.
 You just have to do it!

 Go here for the complete list of recipes.